-At Kanpur, both the normal and late sowings were sown on a flat bed with a plant spacing of 60×10 cm and a plot size of 3×0.6 m on 13th November 2009 and 13th January 2010, respectively.
-The experiments were planted in an 8×35 alpha design (280 accessions) with three replications.
-The seeds were treated with Bavistin (BASF India Ltd, Panoli, Bharuch, Gujarat, India) containing carbendazim 50% WP at 1 g/100 g seeds and was hand planted with more than 50 seeds on a row and later thinned to maintain approximately 10 cm distanced plants.
-After pre-sowing irrigation, a 50 mm irrigation through surface irrigation was applied on 2nd February 2010 (80 d after sowing) for the normal sowing, but three such irrigations on 2nd February, 12th March and 26th March 2010 (19, 37 and 50 d after sowing) were applied for the late-planted crop.
-Although pod borer (H. armigera) is not a major pest in Kanpur, Endosulfan, EC 35% (Excel Crop Care, Limited, Mumbai, India) (at 2 ml/l of water) was sprayed when 1-2 larvae/plot were noticed, more as a prophylactic pest control measure.
-Pre-emergence weedicide pendimethalin at 3 ml/lwas applied immediately after sowing the crop.
+At Kanpur, both the normal and late sowings were sown on a flat bed with a plant spacing of 60 x 10 cm and a plot size of 3 x 0.6 m on 13 Nov 2009 and 13 Jan 2010, respectively.
+The experiments were planted in an 8 x 35 alpha design (280 accessions) with three replications.
+The seeds were treated with Bavistin (BASF India Ltd, Panoli, Bharuch, Gujarat) containing carbendazim 50% W/P @ 1g per 100 g seeds and was hand planted with more than 50 seeds on a row and later thinned to maintain approximately 10 cm distanced plants.
+After presowing irrigation, a 50 mm irrigation through surface irrigation was applied on 2 Feb 2010 (80 days after sowing) for the normal sowing but three such irrigations on 2 Feb, 12 Mar and 26 Mar 2010 (19, 37 and 50 days after sowing) were applied for the late-planted crop.
+Although pod borer (Helicoverpa armigera) is not a major pest in Kanpur, Endosulfan, EC 35%, (Excel Crop Care, Limited, Mumbai) (at 2 ml L-1 of water) was sprayed when 1 to 2 larvae plot-1 were noticed, more as a prophylactic pest control measure.
+Pre-emergence weedicide Pendimethalin @ 3ml litre-1 was applied immediately after sowing the crop.
 Manual weeding was followed thereafter at regular intervals.